ramytarchichy/nag-a-ram/README.md

 * **T+...** indicates the amount of time elapsed since the proprocessing stage was done.

-The closest thing that I could find for comparison was a [Python script](https://github.com/JK-mber/anagram_solver) that claimed to take 5-10 minutes on unspecified hardware to find all the 4 word anagrams.
+The closest thing that I could find for comparison was a [C++ program by a coworker](https://github.com/simutisernestas/anagram-search) that takes ~37 seconds on the same hardware to find the hard anagram only.

 ## Build Instructions

 ### Linux

-Make sure OpenSSL is installed (used for MD5 hashing):
+Make sure OpenSSL (used for MD5 hashing) and clang (generates slightly faster code than gcc in this case) are installed:
 ```
-sudo apt install libssl-dev
+sudo apt install clang libssl-dev
 ```
 Then type the following in a terminal window:
 ```